Debunk 4 Myths About Bhutan Before Choosing An Excursion2India Tour Package

 The very mention of Bhutan creates all sorts of curiosities among people.
 Described as the Land of Thunderbolts, Bhutan is often seen as an enigma everyone is willing to discover.

-Bhutan has devised the unique concept of Gross Happiness Index.
-Time and again Bhutan has preferred to retain its natural setting over money and over development – a rare thing in the modern world.
+Bhutan has devised the unique concept of Gross National Happiness Index.
+Time and again, Bhutan has preferred to retain its natural setting over money and over development – a rare thing in the modern world.

-Visiting Bhutan at least once in life is imperative for anyone interested in exploring distant lands.
+Visiting Bhutan at least once in life is imperative for each and everyone.
 Bhutan is a perfect blend of mesmerizing landscapes, delicious food, ancient Buddhist temples and Dzongs and colourful festivals.

 The cultural realms surrounding this isolated Himalayan kingdom helps a great deal in preserving its previous culture.
 Their cultural beliefs are indeed quite interesting.
 In fact, a sustainable approach to tourism is what Bhutan takes pride in.